anisul-Islam/full-stack-assignment-3-html/README.md

 ### How to do this assignment?

-- first fork, then clone to your local machine
+- first fork, then clone to your local machine.
 - start completing the requirements given below.
 - Make sure to add the deployed project link to your README.md when making the last PR.